 Notes to the financial statements provide additional information required by statute, accounting standards or other regulations to assist in a more detailed understanding of the primary financial statements.
 In many notes we have included an accounting policy that describes how the transactions or balance in that note have been measured, recognised and disclosed.
 The basis of preparation section provides details of accounting policies that apply to transactions and balances in general.

 Statement of Directors' responsibilities

-The Directors are responsible for preparing the Regulatory Accounting Statements in accordance with applicable law and regulation.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.